Glue Polyethylene? No, “bond” Polyethylene – with our patented Polymer Bonding Process (Process)

 If you had asked Google “How to glue polyethylene?”, we often come up as the result.
 This is as a result of our patented Bonding Poly Process.
 We paved the way in the Poly bonding arena and were the first with bond polyethylene, bond nylon, bond Teflon and bond silicone pages etc. etc. Through our extensive experience of over 20 years, we were able to develop the tools and steps necessary to achieve amazing results, even with the most difficult low surface energy materials.

-‘Gluing polyethylene’ with the Bonding Poly Process ® only takes four simple steps.
-The Process bonds Polyethylene quickly, easily and permanently.
-It takes the place of the need to weld altogether, but works on a similar principle.
-Welding melts the two plastics together and the molecular process we utilize conjoins the two surfaces together, on a molecular level.
-The result is a bond that is often stronger than the material itself.
+Bonding polyethylene’ with the Polymer Bonding Process only takes four simple steps.
+The Process bonds polyethylene quickly, easily and permanently.
+It takes the place of acid etching, flame etching in order to weld polyethylene together.
+The Process joins the two surfaces together, on a molecular level.
 Unlike glues or epoxy’s that work purely on a superficial level by being “sticky”, our molecular bonding process takes place beneath the surface.
 What the Process is, is the cohesion of the monomers and polymers of each material, whether they are similar or dissimilar.
 In regards to plastics, this process is called polymerization.
 One of the reasons our bonding process is so effective on poly’s, is that our system of bonding them, is similar to the system used to create them.
 Our Bonding Poly Process is a quick, easy and effective way to permanently interlace two surfaces together on a molecular level.